technocreep/TUI_calculator/README.md

 ```

 Use the on-screen menu to perform calculations, review the history log,
 or delete stored history entries.
+Navigate with the arrow keys or press
+the number keys `1`‑`4` to select an option.